-A Scheme of Arrangement is similar to a CVA in that it allows a majority of creditors to impose a cram down on a dissenting minority.
-However there are differences in terms of the process required and the nature of creditors that can be compromised which mean that schemes have typically been used in the context of large scale financial restructurings, compared to the wider use of CVAs.
+A Scheme of Arrangement is similar to a CVA in that it allows a majority of creditors to impose a crackdown on a dissenting minority.
+However there are differences in terms of the process required and the nature of creditors that can be compromised which mean that Schemes have typically been used in the context of large-scale financial restructurings, compared to the wider use of CVAs.

 - Approval threshold is 75% by value and 50% by number in each class voting.
 Multiple classes will mean that each class has a blocking right.

-- Unlike CVA where courts not automatically involved, two court hearings are required.
-One hearing is required to approve class selection and convening creditor meetings; a second to sanction the scheme after creditor approval.
-This adds a layer of cost which has limited the usage of schemes to larger cases.
+- Unlike CVAs where courts are not automatically involved, two court hearings are required.
+One hearing is required to approve class selection and convening creditor meetings; a second to sanction the Scheme after creditor approval.
+This adds a layer of cost which has limited the usage of Schemes to larger cases.

 What is the Restructuring Plan?

 The Restructuring Plan was introduced in mid-2020 as part of the government’s package of measures to assist businesses in dealing with the pandemic.
 This is a relatively new tool but has already seen use by well-known brands like Virgin Atlantic and Virgin Active.
 In some ways the Plan is a hybrid of the CVA and the Scheme, having the flexibility of the former and the ability to deal with secured creditors of the latter.
 However, the Plan goes further and has the potential to become the leading restructuring tool across the large corporate and mid markets.